grotos/goS3logs/README.md

 5. Create report with recent visits

 # Usage
-To use this tool you have to create a configuration file in the directory of binary.
+To use this tool you have to create a configuration file named "conf.json" in the directory of binary.
 The example file:

     {